 At the start of their time in Year 6, pupils spend the week deepening their understanding of British Values with a key focus on democracy.
 After learning more about the role of the Junior Governor, pupils create their own speeches before being elected to present their speeches to the whole school.
 Ballet boxes are then set out in the hall and each child and member of staff has the opportunity to vote for their chosen governors.

-In September 2019, we held elections for our new Junior Governors.
+In September 2022, we held elections for our new Junior Governors.
 We had 6 candidates, all of whom put forward their proposals during a special Collective Worship.
-After the candidates put forward their proposals, members of the school community come together to vote.
+After the candidates put forward their proposals, members of the school community came together to vote.

 - Jamie B (Year 6)